Not with a Bang (short story)

 "Not with a Bang" is a science fiction short story by American writer Damon Knight.
 It first appeared in the winter 1949 issue of The Magazine of Fantasy and Science Fiction and has been reprinted a number of times, including in Far Out (1961), The Best of Damon Knight (1976), 50 Short Science Fiction Tales, and The Eureka Years (1982).

 Synopsis

 The story is an ironic, Adam-and-Eve tale.
 Humanity has been wiped out by a nuclear war, except for one man and woman, who meet in a restaurant in Salt Lake City.
-The man suffers from a disease that causes recurrent episodes of total paralysis.
+The man has a disease that causes recurrent episodes of total paralysis.
 While in the bathroom, he has an attack, and dies with the realization that the woman is too prudish to enter and save him.